 For self-funded retirees who have no dependants and want to live in Australia during their retirement years.

-To find out if you are eligible for this visa, read the Department of Immigration and Border Protection's visa criteria for the Investor Retirement visa (subclass 405).
+To find out further eligibility requirements for this visa, read the Department of Home Affairs' visa criteria for the Investor Retirement visa (subclass 405).